The-Frederickson-Lab/undergrad-research/README.md

-Getting involved in research an undergraduate student
+Getting involved in Frederickson Lab research as an undergraduate student
 ================
 Megan Frederickson
 12/01/2022